Tropical Storm Alberto (1994): Georgia

 In Georgia, rainfall from the tropical cyclone peaked at 27.85 in (707 mm) near Americus.
 Due to a previously stalled cold front, which subsequently caused Alberto to remain stationary, the ground was already saturated with rainfall.
 Virtually all of the precipitation became instant runoff into streams and rivers.
 Peak discharges along the Flint and Ocmulgee rivers exceeded 100-year flood levels.
 At least 100 dams and recreational watersheds suffered severe damage or were destroyed.
 Many roads were inundated, forcing the closure of 175 roads and 1,000 bridges.
 Damage to highway infrastructure exceeded $130 million.

 Approximately 471000 acre of croplands were submerged, causing about $100 million in damage to agriculture.
 Fifteen of the United States Geological Survey's (USGS) gaging stations were severely damaged or demolished, forcing data to be collected manually and reported by cellphone.
 Due to flooded water systems, approximately 500,000 people were temporarily left without drinking water.
 There were 31 deaths in the state, most of which from cars being swept onto flooded roads or into swollen creeks.
-With $750 million in damage, Alberto was considered the costliest tropical cyclone in Georgia, until Hurricane Michael in 2018.
+With $750 million in damage, Alberto was considered the costliest tropical cyclone in Georgia, until Hurricane Michael in 2018 then later Hurricane Helene in 2024.
 The flooding was considered the worst in the history of the state.